 Description This program provides food donations to seniors who are incapable of visiting the Santa Clarita Valley Food Pantry location due to health and mobility incapacities.
-Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities An estimated 4,800 seniors will be assisted.
-Location Description This program is administered by the Santa Clarita Valley Food Pantry and is available to seniors citywide.
-Planned Activities The program will distribute food to senior home locations within Santa Clarita each month in order to increase accessibility to healthy foods for seniors citywide.
-12 Project Name HOME Affordable Housing Program (City) Target Area N/A Goals Supported Provide Decent and Affordable Housing Needs Addressed Improve, Maintain, and Expand Affordable Housing Planning and Administration Funding HOME: \$628,735 Description This funding will be used to acquire land for affordable housing construction.
+Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities An estimated 4,800 seniors will be assisted. citywide.
+This program is administered by the Santa Clarita Valley Food Pantry and is available to seniors citywide.
+The program will distribute food to senior home locations within Santa Clarita each month in order to increase accessibility to healthy foods for seniors citywide.
+12 Project Name HOME Affordable Housing Program (City) Target Area N/A Goals Supported Provide Decent and Affordable Housin Provide Decent and Affordable Housing Needs Addressed Improve, Maintain, and Expand Affordable Housing Planning and Administration Funding HOME: \$491,349 Description This funding will be used to acquire land for affordable housing construction.
 The City will be actively pursuing partner opportunities with Community Housing Development Organizations (CHDOs) for affordable housing development.
 Target Date 6/30/2026

-Estimate the number and type of families that will benefit from the proposed activities Acquire land to construct affordable housing to benefit one household Location Description To be determined Planned Activities Release NOFA, combining FY 20-21, 21-22, 22-23, and 23-24 HOME allocations, to purchase land for affordable housing development.
-Project Name Newhall Community Center Improvements (City) Target Area N/A Goals Supported Improve Infrastructure or Public Facilities in Lower Income Areas Needs Addressed Improve and Expand Public Facilities and Infrastructure Funding \$521,821 13 Description Funds will be used to provide repairs and improvements to the Newhall Community Center Target Date 6/30/26 Estimate the number and type of families that will benefit from the proposed activities An estimated 13,880 households will benefit.
+Estimate the number and type of families that will benefit from the proposed activities Acquire land to construct affordable housing to benefit one household Location Description To be determined Acquire land to construct affordable housing to benefit one household To be determined Planned Activities Release NOFA, combining FY 20-21, 21-22, 22-23, and 23-24 HOME allocations, to purchase land for affordable housing development.
+Project Name Newhall Community Center Improvements (City) Target Area N/A Goals Supported Improve Infrastructure or Public Facilities in Lower Income Areas Needs Addressed Improve and Expand Public Facilities and Infrastructure Funding \$494,837 13 Description Funds will be used to provide repairs and improvements to the Newhall Community Center Target Date 6/30/26 Estimate the number and type of families that will benefit from the proposed activities An estimated 13,880 households will benefit.
 Location Description TBD Planned Activities Repairs and improvements to the 23-year-old Community Center to retain the ability to serve the low/mod community.